Skip to content

 Info

-Below is an example policy snippet which locks a stack when a pull request is opened or synchronized, and unlocks it when the pull request is closed or merged.
-Ensure you have added import future.keywords to your policy to use this exact snippet.
+This example policy snippet locks a stack when a pull request is opened or synchronized, and unlocks it when the pull request is closed or merged.
+Add import future.keywords to your policy to use this exact snippet.

 1